Dashboard

 The waivers view shows all existing waivers applied at the same or higher hierarchy level, based on your filter selections.

-This list can be filtered to show a customized waivers list that apply to specific organizations, applications, application categories, policy types, policy threat levels and expiration dates (only available in waivers view).
-Refer to the filter options for detailed descriptions on available filters.
+This list can be filtered to show a customized waivers list that applies to specific organizations, applications, application categories, policy types, policy threat levels, and expiration dates (only available in the waiver view).
+Refer to the filter options for detailed descriptions of available filters.

-It displays the top 100 waivers that meet the filter criteria.
+It displays the waivers that meet the filter criteria.
 All columns of the waivers table in the dashboard can be sorted ascending or descending.

 Click on a waiver to navigate to the waiver details pane.
 The waiver details pane includes: